White Papers & Technical Papers

 management of software testing

-- To describe how the unique coverage analysis techniques available in
+- ...describe how the unique coverage analysis techniques available in

 McCabe IQ can add value to your test processes.
 Specifically, this paper covers test assessment and improvement using McCabe IQ coverage analysis in the areas of functional testing, incremental testing, and unit level testing.